mathcom-js/reservation-site/README.md

 1. Log-out function (Gon)
 2. Check that api with session always contains a user (Jun)
 3. Make shop accepts only one person at the same time. (-)
-4. Make user reserve only one shop at the same time. (-)
-5. Naver OAuth (Gon)
+4. Naver OAuth (Gon)
-6. Planetscale Deployment
+5. Planetscale Deployment
-7. Vercel Deployment
+6. Vercel Deployment

 ## PATCH NOTE